 What we do

 Our prizes and awards celebrate writing from the UK and beyond, bringing new releases to a wider audience and getting readers to engage with different types of books.
-Here you can find out more about our programmes, campaigns and awards.
+Here you can also find out more about our programmes, campaigns and awards.

 Our programmes, campaigns and awards